-A MARC scholar between 2000 and 2002.
-She graduated with a B.S. in Biology in February 2003.
-Allyson, who is originally from Guyana, South America, has been interested in the biomedical field since she was 9 years of age.
+A MARC scholar between 2000 and 2002, Allyson Bunbury graduated with a B.S. in biology in February 2003.
+Allyson, who is originally from Guyana, has been interested in the biomedical field since she was nine.
 She worked with two research mentors while in the MARC Program.
-First, with Dr. Stephen Lepore of Psychology, she worked on research in psycho-neuro-immunology, on expressive writing and health outcomes, studying the effect of emotions on health when subjects write about stressful events.
-She also worked on research in biochemistry with Dr. Lesley Davenport of the Chemistry Department on the topic of HIV-1 nuclear import using fluorescence spectroscopic methods.
-She attended and presented posters at several conferences, including symposia of the Leadership Alliance ("Expressive Writing and Health"), the National Minority Research Symposium ("Writing and Health: The Role of Emotion Regulation") and the Annual Biomedical Research Conference for Minority Students (The Writing Cure: The Role of Emotion Regulation).
+First, with Professor of Psychology Stephen Lepore, she worked on research in psycho-neuro-immunology, on expressive writing and health outcomes, studying the effect of emotions on health when subjects write about stressful events.
+She also worked on research in biochemistry with Professor Lesley Davenport, of the Chemistry Department, on the topic of HIV-1 nuclear import using fluorescence spectroscopic methods.
+She attended and presented posters at several conferences, including symposia of the Leadership Alliance ("Expressive Writing and Health"), the National Minority Research Symposium ("Writing and Health: The Role of Emotion Regulation") and the Annual Biomedical Research Conference for Minority Students ("The Writing Cure: The Role of Emotion Regulation").
 Allyson was accepted to Albert Einstein College of Medicine in the Division of Pathology working on a project that studies the characterization of electron-dense lysosomal MHC Class II compartments and the modality of surface trafficking of MHC molecules during myeloid dentritic cell differenciation.